 The XFastTrie is a vast-even exponential-improvement over the BinaryTrie in terms of query time, but the add(x) and remove(x) operations are still not terribly fast.
 Furthermore, the space usage, $O(n \cdot w)$, is higher than the other SSet implementations described in this book, which all use O(n) space.
-These two problems are related; if n add(x) operations build a structure of size $n \cdot w$, then the add(x) operation requires at least on the order of w time (and space) per operation.
+These two problems are related; if n add(x) operations build a structure of size x0, when the add(x1) operation requires at least on the order of x1 time (and space) per operation.